localstack/docs/content/en/user-guide/aws/mediastore/index.md

 ---
 title: Elemental MediaStore
 linkTitle: Elemental MediaStore
-description: >
-  Get started with Elemental MediaStore on LocalStack
+description: Get started with Elemental MediaStore on LocalStack
 ---

 ## Introduction

+MediaStore is a scalable and highly available object storage service designed specifically for media content.
+It provides a reliable way to store, manage, and serve media assets, such as audio, video, and images, with low latency and high performance.
+MediaStore seamlessly integrates with other AWS services like Elemental MediaConvert, Elemental MediaLive, Elemental MediaPackage, and CloudFront.

-LocalStack supports Elemental MediaStore via the Pro/Team offering, allowing you to use the Elemental MediaStore APIs in your local environment.
+LocalStack supports Elemental MediaStore via the Pro/Team offering, allowing you to use the Elemental MediaStore APIs as a high-performance storage solution for media content in your local environment.
-The supported APIs are available on our API Coverage Page, which provides information on the extent of Elemental MediaStore integration with LocalStack.
+The supported APIs are available on our [API Coverage Page](https://docs.localstack.cloud/references/coverage/coverage_mediastore/), which provides information on the extent of Elemental MediaStore integration with LocalStack.

 ## Getting started

 This guide is designed for users new to Elemental MediaStore and assumes basic knowledge of the AWS CLI and our `awslocal` wrapper script.

-We will walk through creating a container, uploading and downloading an asset.
+Start your LocalStack container using your preferred method.
+We will demonstrate how you can create a MediaStore container, upload an asset, and download the asset.

 ### Create a container

-A container can be created with the `create-container` command.
+You can create a container using the [`CreateContainer`](https://docs.aws.amazon.com/mediastore/latest/apireference/API_CreateContainer.html) API.
-The response contains the `Endpoint` value which should be used in subsequent requests.
+Run the following command to create a container and retrieve the the `Endpoint` value which should be used in subsequent requests:

 {{< command >}}
 $ awslocal mediastore create-container --container-name mycontainer